 Here are a few ways you could be losing revenue from an inefficient NPI process.

 There’s no doubt that time to market is incredibly important.
 In fact, when it comes to omnichannel eCommerce, time is quite literally money.

 Let’s take two companies’ product launches.
 Company A takes an average of 3 months to successfully publish their product.
 Meanwhile, Company B takes about a month.
 Clearly, Company B will be getting product sales in the last two months that Company A is still in process.
 Hence, making more money, considering that there were no errors or issues.
 When you need to prioritize a quality omnichannel experience, you must be quick.

 You lose out on marketing opportunities while focusing on this product launch.
 Preparing and developing a project takes a lot of time away from usual work.
 While your attention is divided, you could be losing chances to boost your marketing.
 Or you might miss events that could benefit your organization.

 Since a lot is at stake, mistakes would be devastating.
 Especially if you’ve been working long and hard on the product launch.
 Unfortunately, human error is always present.
 Even worse, in eCommerce, it could lead to customer dissatisfaction and bad reviews.
 Even a few bad reviews can vastly impact your online sales

 A robust PIM software will boost productivity.
 With a streamlined workflow, PIM platform provides a way to get to market faster while performing all tasks optimally.

 Additionally, everyone can access the process and see how it is progressing.
-The PIM system’s workflow shows the NPI process as a flow-chart, as well as in a calendar format.
+The PIM system’s workflow shows the NPI process as a flowchart, as well as in a calendar format.
 So there’s no stress over deadlines or where to go next.
-With that, users can also view other’s work, so there’s an extra level of accountability and a reduction of errors.
+With that, users can also view others’ work, so there’s an extra level of accountability and reduced errors.